-Permission is dependent on suitable arrangements being made for off-street parking, and the Dean can advise on this.
+Permission is dependent on suitable arrangements being made for off-street parking, and the Head Porter can advise on this.
 Cars may only be parked permanently in College with the written permission of the Dean.
-A charge will also be made for parking each Term.
+A charge will be made for parking each Term and a permit issued.

 'No parking' areas in the College grounds are indicated by signs or by double yellow lines.
 Cars must be driven with due care and attention, within the precincts of the College.
-Cars parked on College property without authorisation may be clamped.
+Cars parked on College property without authorisation will be identified by daily Porter inspections, and immediate removal requested.

 All visitors with cars should report to the Porters' Lodge.
 Prior notification is advised in order to book spaces, which are limited in availability.
 You may wish to advise your visitors that there are five Park and Ride sites in Cambridge, which operate seven days a week.

-See: www.cambridgeshire.gov.uk/info/20149/park\and\ride.
+See: www.cambridgeshire.gov.uk/info/20149/park_and_ride.